 The treadmill motor will have to work harder to overcome friction with a heavy football jock weighing down the belt than a dainty ballerina.
 Its work will ease up a bit if the treadmill is on even a slight incline.
 The bigger the incline the more assistance it will get from the Earth’s gravity.
 Typing while walking will also reduce the load on the motor somewhat because you tend to push backwards on the belt with each step while tethered to a keyboard.

 Another important factor is the amount of friction that exists between the belt and the board.
 Most people don’t ever bother to regularly lubricate their treadmill boards, which is a big mistake.
 Reducing friction is the key not only to the longevity of the motor, board and belt but also to minimizing the treadmill’s power consumption.
-A small investment in a lubrication kit (usually a wax stick or a silicon spray, depending on what is recommended by the manufacturer of your treadmill) will pay huge dividends in the ownership costs of your treadmill desk.
+A small investment in a lubrication kit (usually a silicon spray, depending on what is recommended by the manufacturer of your treadmill) will pay huge dividends in the ownership costs of your treadmill desk.
 See our comprehensive guide to lubricating your treadmill.

-The treadmill board is a laminated product and friction increases when this lamination begins to break down.
+The treadmill deck is a laminated product and friction increases when this lamination begins to break down.
 Sheer stresses from walking on the board contribute to the delamination process.
-This is why professional gyms replace the boards in their treadmills every 6 – 12 months.
+This is why professional gyms replace the boards in their treadmills every 24 – 48 months.
 Higher-quality treadmills often have double-sided lamination so their boards can be flipped over to double their useful life.
 Low-end treadmills often use boards that are too thin and are more subject to sheer stresses, so especially if you are a heavier individual don’t trust any treadmill that is too easy to lift.
 See our article on what’s behind treadmill weight ratings.